-Now’s a good time to get a handle on taxes as those W-2s and 1099s start arriving in the mailbox.
+Now’s a good time to get a handle on your 2020 taxes as those W-2s and 1099s start arriving in the mailbox.
 Once you’re ready to wade in, I’d recommend TurboTax Online.
-Filing your federal taxes is free for those with simple returns, though they do charge for state returns.
-And for the rest of us with more complex taxes there are discounted TurboTax deals from many financial organizations.
-One of the better offers is via T. Rowe Price — and you don’t even have to be their customer.
-Just follow the link from their site and you’ll get the discounted rate.
+It may not be obvious, but filing your federal and state taxes is free for those with simple returns, and for the rest of us with more complex taxes there are usually plentiful TurboTax discount deals.
+RetailMeNot always has a good round-up of codes to save a few bucks.
+Why wait?

 I’ve told you about how to get your free credit reports, so now let’s move on to the next scam-laden field of personal finance: credit scores.
 The U.S. government requres the credit reporting agencies to give you your credit reports for free at least once a year, but they’re under no obligation to do the same with your all-important credit score.

 There’s good news, though.
 Free site CreditKarma offers an updated credit score provided by Trans Union — one of the big-three credit agencies — to all comers.
 They don’t just give you the raw number, either.
 They actually break down the individual factors making up your score and explain why it fluctuates from day to day.
 There’s even an iPhone app if you want to check your score on the go.
 Not bad for free.

 That $100 or more you pay each month for the privilege of owning an iPhone sure can sting when it’s time to pay the bills.
 There are lots of ways to get that number a little lower, though: